Useful Information for Your Preparation

 TRAVEL ALERTS &CANCELLATIONS

 From time to time travel conditions in the countries we operate in can and do change.
 The safety and well being of our clients and staff is always of paramount importance to us and there are times when we are called upon to consider either cancelling trips or making changes to our itineraries to avoid problem areas.

-- Blue Dot Travel (BDT) makes these decisions based on information obtained from the Australian Government Department of Foreign Affairs & Trade (DFAT) travel advisory and our own Local Operators, who are able to provide us with up to the minute information on the mood and feel within Country.
+- Blue Dot Travel (BDT) makes these decisions based on information obtained from the Australian Government Department of Foreign Affairs & Trade (DFAT) travel advisory and our own local operators, who are able to provide us with up to the minute information on the situation in their country.
 Other important sources of information we consider include travel advisories from other foreign government websites including: Britain, Canada, New Zealand, United States, World Health Organisation

 - BDT will not operate tours when the Australian Government travel advisory reaches level 4 ‘Do Not Travel’.

 - Where possible and safe to do so, BDT will reroute itineraries to avoid the areas concerned and additional costs may be incurred.

 - Decisions to cancel or re-route upcoming tours are made on a rolling basis, as situations and DFAT advice can change at any time.
 Where the advice is temporarily at ‘Do Not Travel’, we will review the status of our tours approximately 2 weeks prior to departure.

 Recognising the different needs of children, we have developed tailored family tours with children in mind.
 Only some of our standard Blue Dot trips are suitable for children.
 You will find the itineraries on our website.
 If unsure please contact us for more detailed information.